-Nano-businesses are now aggressively ditching moneylenders that charge up to 90% annualized interest rates on loans towards loan aggregator platforms which provide them with a host of loan offers from different banks and non-banking finance companies (NBFCs).
+Nano-businesses are now aggressively ditching moneylenders that charge up to 90per cent annualized interest rates on loans towards loan aggregator platforms which provide them with a host of loan offers from different banks and non-banking finance companies.
 The cost of credit here is cheaper and more transparent with pre-defined payment terms.
-On average, India has seen more than 50 alternate lending companies crop up each year between 2014 and 2016, according to Tracxn.
+On average, India has seen more than 50 alternate lending companies crop up each year between 2014-16, according to Tracxn.
 These companies come armed with venture capital that allows them to use technology and scale much faster than the time a bank would normally take in deciding to open an SME branch in a semi-urban area.

-Moreover, the emergence of digital KYC, data from ministry of corporate affairs portal, EPFO data, utility payments data as well as GST returns data is facilitating loan processing time reduction and enhancing customer experience across all touchpoints.
+Moreover, the emergence of digital KYC, data from the ministry of corporate affairs portal, EPFO data, utility payments data as well as GST returns data is facilitating loan processing time reduction and enhancing customer experience across all touchpoints.
 This revolution could boost the MSME digital lending annual disbursements to reach INR 6-7 lakh crore by 2023.
-Now, retail and e-commerce companies can simply use their transaction data through point-of-sale terminals to show cashflows and obtain funding for a period of 12-36 months at competitive rates.
-Meanwhile, new-age NBFCs are also aiming for a share in this market by bringing in high-end algorithms to quickly sift through eligible borrowers and funds are disbursed quickly—in less than three days in most cases.
+Now, retail and e-commerce companies can simply use their transaction data through Point-of-Sale terminals to show cash flows and obtain funding for a period of 12-36 months at competitive rates.
+Meanwhile, new-age NBFCs are also aiming for a share in this market by bringing in high-end algorithms to quickly sift through eligible borrowers and funds are disbursed quickly – in less than 3 days in most cases.

 While the new-age models could be seen as threatening the dominance of banks as preferred lenders, there's scope for further disruption.
 A new era of co-lending is upon us where banks will proactively partner with alternate lenders and NBFCs which will lower the cost of acquisition in a big way for all parties involved.